helpbuttons/hb-docs/docs/English/4features.md

 Networks expose a public **RRSS feed** (RSS/Atom) of recently published buttons.
 Communities can pipe this into social media channels, newsletters, or aggregator tools to keep followers updated without requiring them to visit the platform.

 ### PDF bulletin
-Admins can export a **PDF bulletin** of buttons currently published in the Network.
+Coordinators can export a **PDF bulletin** of buttons currently published in the Network.
 This is useful for printing and distributing in physical spaces — noticeboards, community centers, assemblies — reaching people who may not use digital tools.

 ---